mendix/cf-mendix-buildpack/README.md

 The scheduled events can be configured using environment variable `SCHEDULED_EVENTS` .

 Possible values are `ALL` , `NONE` or a comma separated list of the scheduled events that you would like to enable.
-For example: `ModuleA.ScheduledEvent,ModuleB.OtherScheduledEvent`
+For example: `ModuleA.
+ScheduledEvent, ModuleB.
+OtherScheduledEvent`

 When scaling to multiple instances, the scheduled events that are enabled via the settings above will only be executed on instance `0` .
 The other instances will not execute scheduled events at all.